-- You can find mung beans in dried powder form, as whole uncooked beans, “split-peeled” form (just like you’d find split green peas), as bean noodles, and also as sprouted seeds (which are the kind you’d see used on sandwiches or salads).
+- You can find mung beans in dried powder form, as whole uncooked beans, “split-peeled” form (just like you’d find split green peas), as bean noodles and also as sprouted seeds (which are the kind you’d see used on sandwiches or salads).

-- Their dried seeds may be eaten raw, cooked (whole or split), fermented, or milled and ground into flour.
+- Their dried seeds may be eaten raw, cooked (whole or split), fermented or milled and ground into flour.

 Clinical evidence continues to show that plant-derived foods have various potential health benefits, including lowering inflammation.
-Health experts recommend that plant-based foods make up a large portion of every person’s diet, and many worldwide health organizations have recommended an increase in the intake of plant-derived foods to improve health status and to prevent chronic diseases.
+Health experts recommend that plant-based foods make up a large portion of every person’s diet, and many worldwide health organizations recommend an increased intake of plant-derived foods to improve health status and prevent chronic diseases.

 Mung Beans Nutrition Facts